Shawsheen River Master Plan

-The Master Plan will collect and present existing and newly acquired information about the River and its relationship to the Town.
+The Master Plan will collect and present both existing and newly acquired information about the River and its relationship to the Town.
 Public input from the community will be gathered to inform a conceptual design vision for the River corridor in Andover.
-A graphically-rich publication geared toward communicating the Master Plan to municipal staff, elected officials, and the public will be crafted.
+A graphically-rich publication geared toward communicating the Master Plan to municipal staff, elected officials, and the public will then be crafted.
 Long range goals of the plan include outlining projects and the next steps for moving the Town toward implementation of the vision for the River corridor in Andover.

 The Shawsheen River is a vital element of Andover’s identity.
 The Town’s industrial heritage is closely tied to the Shawsheen River, as is the community’s ability to adapt to future climate impacts.
 Flooding along the Shawsheen River has caused significant damage in Andover at least four times since 2007, but the river also provides significant recreational, social, and aesthetic benefits to the Town.
 As Andover approaches its 375th Anniversary, the time is right to develop a vision for the River corridor that will enable the Town to capitalize on the River’s value and to improve access to and engagement with the River’s many beneficial services.
 Simultaneously, the time is also right to plan for future community resiliency to protect the Town’s natural resources and to prevent flood damage to the built environment surrounding the River.